IshaShah27/dfg-humanrights/README.md

 # dfg-humanrights
-Data For Good - Cost of Human Rights
+Data For Good - Cost of Human Rights Violations